apache/cordova-docs/docs/en/edge/config_ref/index.md

 <!-- QUERY: confirm default icon.png, splash.png; or is cordova icon the default? -->

-To define platform-specific icons and splash screens, consult each platform's configuration options:
+To define platform-specific icons and splash screens, consult each platform's configuration options listed at the top of this section.

-- iOS Configuration
-- Android Configuration
-- BlackBerry Configuration

 <!-- !!!